 The Board would like broad stakeholder feedback before it makes decisions about its activities and work plan for 2022 to 2026.
 The Board recognises that some stakeholders may have limited time and resources available to respond to the Board’s consultation.
 So, it has made available an online survey.
 Although the survey responses are expected to provide valuable insight into stakeholder priorities, a comment letter remains the most complete form of response, since it includes both responses and detailed rationale for those responses.
 Stakeholders with the capacity to respond by comment letter are therefore still urged to do so.
 Comment letters are typically part of the public record.

-The Request for Information is open for comment until 27 September 2021.
+The Request for Information was open for comment until 27 September 2021.